 The subject 117.93 acre parcel (Assessor Parcel No. 083-680-030, Exhibit 3) is located in Hollister Ranch and zoned Agriculture, minimum 320 acres (AG-II-320).
 The County's staff report indicates that the project site is currently used for cattle grazing as part of the larger Hollister Ranch grazing cooperative.
 The parcel is located in the central portion of Hollister Ranch, approximately six miles west of Gaviota State Park and Highway 101 (Exhibits 1 & 2).
 The proposed residence and guest house would be located in the northern portion of the 117.93 acre parcel just below Agua Road (a Hollister Ranch common road) as it turns west.
-The site contains an existing, unpermitted, private driveway (constructed between 1986 and 2011 without the required coastal development permit) to access the building site for the main residence, an unpermitted small shed near the unpermitted private access road, two water tanks, and a water well (Exhibit 4) A majority of the parcel contains steep slopes.
+In addition to the unpermitted, private driveway the project site also contains an unpermitted small shed near the unpermitted private access road, two water tanks, and a water well (Exhibit 4).
+A majority of the parcel contains steep slopes.
 Slopes at the building sites are approximately 20-30% and some areas of the parcel contain slopes up to 50%.